Ed Vul (email)

 Ed did his undergraduate degree at UCSD and his PhD at MIT.
 He is broadly interested in making formal computational models to make sense of humans' puzzling behavior.

-Lauren is a first year graduate student in the Department of Psychology.
+Lauren is a fourth year graduate student in the Department of Psychology.
 She is interested in how humans are so good (or so bad) at knowing what other humans know and knowing what information to provide to change what others know.
-In particular, she studies pedagogy and communication as a dynamic social inference process among agents with asymmetrical knowledge spaces.
-Lauren completed her undergraduate studies in brain and cognitive sciences, linguistics, statistics, and computer science at the University of Rochester in 2018.
+In particular, she studies deception and communication as a dynamic social inference process.
+Lauren completed her undergraduate studies in brain and cognitive sciences, linguistics, and statistics at the University of Rochester in 2018.

 Lambda's primary research interest is predicting and manipulating whether, when, and where people drop food on the floor.

 Tim is now a data scientist at Quora.

 Rob St Louis

 Rob is now a quantitative researcher at Facebook.

 Kristin is now at the Haas School of business.